Battle of Debecka Pass: Objective

-The 26 United States Army Special Forces Green Berets were divided into two A-teams; ODA 391 and ODA 392, from the 3rd SFG, were equipped with GMVs (Ground Mobility Vehicles)-modified Humvees with .50 caliber HMGs and Mark 19 grenade launchers that could travel a thousand miles without resupply. the ODAs conducted battle training in Fort Bragg, North Carolina, and Fort Pickett, Virginia between October and December 2002, On 8 March 2003, the ODAs flew from Pope Air Force Base to Romania and on 26 March 2003 they infiltrated northern Iraq via an MC-130 Combat Talon landing at Al-Sulaymaniya, some 60 miles east of Kirkuk.
+the AOB 040 CDR quickly deployed to that location to meet with the Peshmerga general.
+They agreed upon a combined assault across a broad front at daybreak.
+The objective vicinity Debeka pass was labeled Objective Rock.
+The force assigned to secure OBJ Rock consisted of ODA 044, ODA 391, and ODA 392.
+The 26 United States Army Special Forces Green Berets were divided into two A-teams; ODA 391 & ODA 392, and 150 Peshmerga who were equipped with GMVs (Ground Mobility Vehicles)-modified Humvees with .50-caliber HMGs and Mark 19 grenade launchers that could travel a thousand miles without resupply.
+The ODAs conducted battle training in Fort Bragg, North Carolina, and Fort Pickett, Virginia, between October and December 2002.
+On 8 March 2003, the ODAs flew from Pope Air Force Base to Romania, and on 26 March 2003, they infiltrated northern Iraq via an MC-130 Combat Talon landing at Al-Sulaymaniya, some 60 miles east of Kirkuk.
 In their first few days in Iraq, they participated in Operation Viking Hammer.
 On 1 April 2003, they moved to Irbil and onto a staging area where they linked up with ODA 044, 10th SFG, and their Peshmerga allies.
-On 4 April 2003, they were given a new mission, code-named Northern Safari.
+On 4 April 2003, they were given a new mission, codenamed Northern Safari.

 On 6 April 2003, the 26 Green Berets were given the task to capture a strategically important junction between Mosul and Kirkuk, near the village of Debecka (Dibege, دیبهگه in Kurdish).
 Were it captured, it would sever Highway 2 and impede Iraqi movement in the north, as well as provide a springboard to eventually drive on and capture the important Kirkuk oil fields.
 They were to seize the Debecka intersection until relieved by the 173rd Airborne Brigade's artillery component.